unixdaddy/cilium/Documentation/gettingstarted/k8s-install-rancher-existing-nodes.rst

 .. image:: images/rancher_add_cilium_catalog.png

-One added, you should see the Cilium repository in the catalog list:
+Once added, you should see the Cilium repository in the catalog list:

 .. image:: images/rancher_catalog_list_success.png

-Navigate to the Global Apps list and click the button to 'Launch' an application:
+Navigate to the Global Apps list and click the button to ``Launch`` an application:

 .. image:: images/rancher_apps_click_launch.png